ap11103/libfuzzer-analysis/README.md

-# LibFuzzer Crash Clustering & Mutation Analysis
+# LibFuzzer Crash Clustering, Coverage Visualization, and Mutation Analysis

 This project enhances **libFuzzer** by integrating tools for visualizing coverage data, tracking input mutations, and clustering crashes.
 The goal is to analyze and understand the relationship between different mutations and the resulting crashes during fuzz testing, helping developers optimize fuzzing strategies.